gradientedge/commercetools-utils/README.md

 example()
 ```

-Note that the `getClientGrant` method here could be swapped out for say `login` in order to login a customer.
+Note that the `getClientGrant` method here could be swapped out for say, `login`, in order to login a customer.
 There is no need to call `getClientGrant` before calling `login`.
 Ensuring that there's an active client grant
 will be taken care of by the `CommercetoolsAuth` class.